0xrishavsharma/SocialBreeze-Backend/README.md

 # BuyMeACoffee - A minimal donation dApp
-A minimal version of "Buy me a coffee" platform where anyone can donate any amount to a owner of the contract(Will change in future)
+A minimal version of "Buy me a coffee" platform where anyone can donate any amount to a owner of the contract (Under construction 🏗)

 # Test: